 He is the author of over 200 papers on “peer reviewed” journals (IF: 903; H-index (Google Scholar): 46) and 11 textbooks.
 Professor Laghi is member of SIRM, ESR, ESGAR and RSNA.

-Member at Large - Konstantin Nikolaou, Tuebingen/Germany
+Ex-Officio - Konstantin Nikolaou, Tuebingen/Germany

 Konstantin Nikolaou is Chairman of the Department of Diagnostic and Interventional Radiology in the Department of Radiology at the Eberhard-Karl-University in Tübingen, Germany.
 Prof. Nikolaou received his MD from the Ludwig-Maximilians-University of Munich in the year 2000, where he also became an Assistant Professor at the Department of Clinical Radiology, University Hospitals Munich, after finalizing his PhD-thesis on the topic of modern cardiovascular computed tomography techniques in 2007.